 You can substitute almond flour for cassava flour in baking because they have similar textures.
 Almond flour is robust enough to help baked goods maintain their structure.
 The replacement is also very easy as you can use the same amounts.
 In some ways, almond flour is even better because it has a lower carbohydrate content.

-However, almond flour has a faint sweet taste while cassava flour is completely neutral, so you may want to avoid it for savory recipes.
+However, almond flour has a faintly sweet taste while cassava flour is completely neutral, so you may want to avoid it for savory recipes.

 Potato starch can replace cassava flour when it is used as a thickener.
 It can help improve the consistency of soups, stews, curries, or creamy sauces.
 Like cassava flour, it has a neutral flavor that will not overpower your dish.
 However, potato starch lacks the structural integrity and fiber that cassava flour has, so it is not a worthy replacement in baking.